mattvarghese/coconut/README.md

  11. 'b {breakpoint no.} {break address}' set one of the 0-15 breakpoints.
 To unset a breakpoint, set its address as -1.
  12. 'B' view all breakpoints.

-When closing the simulator, make sure to first quit out of Coconut by entering 'q' at the 'mips >' prompt, before you close 'dumbterminal' (using Ctrl+C).
+When closing the simulator, make sure to first quit out of Coconut by entering 'q' at the 'mips >' prompt, before you close 'dumbterminal' (using Ctrl+D).
 Otherwise, you may have to wait a bit before the sockets that the terminal binds to are released, before the 'dumbterminal' can bind to them again.

 To cleanup the compile, run 'make distclean' from the 'test/' folder, and remove any 'a.out' file.
 Note: An example of virtual terminal mentioned above is an 'xterm' window.
 However, you can use any terminal.